Italian bob explained: the chic, '60s-inspired haircut that's everywhere

 “With a really great haircut, the Italian bob should almost style itself,” says Reed.
 “However, there are a few key products I always use on my clients to help manipulate this style,” he continues.
 L’Oréal Professionnel Techni-Art Pli is Reed’s go-to, “the formula activates with heat to ensure the style holds all day.”
 Then, to add texture and body, Reed recommends texturizing dust.

+Although the typical Italian bob is shown on center-parted hair, it also works as a side parted bob, with those cute flicked-under sections.
 When heat styling, Forsythe suggests using your best hair dryer and a medium-sized round brush to “roll sections underneath for a beveled effect.”
 For a soft finish, “let hair dry to 90% before applying L’Oréal Professionnel Techni-Art Beach Waves to enhance movement and texture.”

 In The Hair Bros viral TikTok tutorial, Latham calls upon Hair Story Lift Volumizing Spray to add oomph.
 “Then, we put the hair in some small buns and lightly clip the top pieces to encourage lift and volume,” Latham explains, “before using a hairdryer on top.”
 As Latham shows on his client this style looks good with every parting.
 A quick way to cheat volume is to “mix up your parting, flipping it to the opposite side,” says Reed.